 Our pick fits one, two or three kids, up to two car seats at a time, and can always be pared back into a single configuration.
 The canopies adjust for taller children too, so as they get older (even up to age 4) there’s still room for most kids in the seats.

-The UPPAbaby Vista was fully re-designed in 2015, offering a revised 2nd seat option called the RumbleSeat.
-As a single stroller, the Vista starts at $840, and the RumbleSeat is $170.
-That brings your total to $1010.
+The UPPAbaby VISTA was fully re-designed in 2015, offering a revised 2nd seat option called the RumbleSeat.
+Then, in 2017 the stroller slimmed down.
+It's now one pound lighter, it's one inch thinner and has a wheelbase that is one inch shorter than before.
+The new svelte model starts at $840, and the RumbleSeat is $170-190.
+That brings your total to around $1010.
 That said, it includes several standard accessories that are not included on our pick.
 These include:

 1 Bassinet Bug Shield